 Insulation of a floor will significantly reduce heat loss; this will improve levels of comfort, reduce energy use and lower fuel bills.
 Suspended floors can often be insulated from below but must have adequate ventilation to prevent dampness; seek advice about this if unsure.
-Further information about floor insulation and details of local contractors can be obtained from the National Insulation Association (www.nationalinsulationassociation.org.uk).
+Further information about floor insulation is available from many sources including www.energysavingtrust.org.uk/scotland/Insulation/Floor-insulation.
 Building regulations generally apply to this work so it is best to check this with your local authority building standards department.

-2 Low energy lighting
+3 Low energy lighting